Implement a PID controller for the position of an EV3 motor

 The initialization of the StartButton FB is done from the COLD START FB when configuring the system.

 Reading the system

-This part begins with a cycle block that outputs an event every 100ms, that will triger the PID computation.
+This part begins with a cycle block that outputs an event every 100ms, that will trigger the PID computation.
 The cycle starts when the motor is enabled, and stops when the motor is reset.
-This cycle, triggers the reading of the system, in this case the position of the motor.
-This position is read as WORD (it should be a double, actually, but for now, it can be limited to a WORD) and then is converted to an INT that allows negative values (the WORD_TO_INT block was updated to allow negative values), and then to REAL in order to compute the difference to the set point stablished by the user (INT#1000 in the example).
-The F_SUB block expect REAL values, and in the input IN1, the set point is given.
+The cycle triggers the reading of the system, in this case the position of the motor.
+This position is read as WORD (it should be a double, actually, but for now, it can be limited to a WORD) and is then converted to an INT that allows negative values (the WORD_TO_INT block was updated to allow negative values), and then to REAL in order to compute the difference to the set point established by the user (INT#1000 in the example).
+The F_SUB block expects REAL values, and in the input IN1, the set point is given.
 Take a look that at the output of the WORD_TO_INT block, there is another conversion to a STRING, this conversion is sent to the PC to store the values of the position to plot it.
 In the last part, it will be shown how is it done.

 Input of the PID controller

 This part takes the error as the difference of the set point and the position read from the motor, and sends it to the PID controller.
 The rest of the inputs of it are user defined.
 The gains (Kp, Ki, and Kd) are tuned according to the method.
 In this example, the Zeigler-Nichols was used, and it will be seen later.
 The interval is 0.1 that corresponds to the 100ms of the PID Cycle.
 The limits corresponds to the limit values of the output, in this case the PWM of the motor.